BBBaden-Moodle-userscripts/BBBaden-Moodle/README.md

 ## Contributing
 If you would like to contribute to any of the projects listed here, feel free to submit a pull request.
 Contributions are always welcome!

+## Developers
+Consider utilizing one of our userscript libraries to enhance the functionality of your scripts.
+Our collection of libraries provides a variety of tools to streamline and improve your coding experience.

+For more information, you can explore the available libraries on our [Libraries](https://github.com/BBBaden-Moodle-userscripts/BBBaden-Moodle/blob/main/UserscriptLibraries.md) page.
+Integrating these libraries can bring added efficiency and optimization to your scripts.